 All staff members including the Head Teacher and senior staff are subject to annual performance development reviews including objective setting by their line manager.
-The Head Teacher conducts these for senior staff, and reports pay recommendations for all staff to the Curriculum & Staffing Sub-Committee, which determines pay increments according to the pay policy that in turn reflects the pay ranges in the STPCD and NJC pay scales.

 A Head Teacher's Appraisal Sub-Committee, supported by an independent consultant, reviews the Head Teacher's performance and pay annually and this is in accordance with the leadership pay range published in Academy pay policy and the STPCD.